AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-06-01-github-pages-vs-netlify.md

 You can also use the [Change of Address Tool](https://support.google.com/webmasters/answer/9370220?hl=en) right there in Google Search Console to migrate your old site's traffic to your new one, once you've set up 301 redirects:

-{% include img.html img="migration.png" alt="Migrating my old search engine results to my new domain" %}
+{% include img.html img="migration.png" alt="Migrating my old search engine results to my new domain using Google Search Console's change of address tool." width=1052 height=320 %}

-Currently, I host my new site's content under a private GitHub repo, with a custom domain configured in Netlify.
-My `.github.io` domain is still up and visible in Google, but it redirects to my new site.

 Keep an eye on your Google Search Console over the next few months following your migration.
 Once things stabilize, you can make your old repo private or delete it altogether, taking it off of GitHub Pages.

-> **Update 10/17/2020**: After a few months, I took down my `.github.io` domain.
-My search engine rankings were stable throughout this migration period, thanks to the redirects I set up.
+A few months after migrating my site this way, I took down my `.github.io` domain.
+My search engine rankings were stable throughout this migration period thanks to the redirects I had set up.

 ## Here's to a New Era